tetratecx/tsb-single-vm/README.md

 structure, compared to traditional K8s RBAC approaches.

 **DOC REF** More information on our tenancy concepts can be found in the official documentation [here](https://docs.tetrate.io/service-bridge/1.6.x/en-us/concepts/security)

+Note also that the multi-tenancy design takes complete abstraction of your workloads in terms of where and how they are hosted (PODs vs VMs).

 ## Installation